 A student eligible to receive free or reduced price meals shall not be responsible for any of the costs for the student's first six (6) concurrent credit hours so long as the concurrent credit courses are taught on the District grounds and by a teacher employed by the District.
 Any and all costs of concurrent credit courses beyond the six (6) hours permitted, that are not taught on the District's campus, or are not taught by a teacher employed by the District are the responsibility of the student.
 Students who are not eligible to receive free or reduce price meals are responsible for any and all costs associated with concurrent credit courses.

-Legal Reference: A.C.A. § 6-15-902(c)(2); DESE Rules: Governing Concurrent College and High School Credit for Students Who Have Completed the Eighth Grade; A.C.A. § 6-16-1201 et seq.; A.C.A. § 6-18-232
+Legal Reference: A.C.A. § 6-15-902(c)(2); Arkansas Department of Education Rules and Regulations: Concurrent College and High School Credit for Students Who Have Completed the Eighth Grade; A.C.A. § 6-16-1201 et seq.